What Is It?

 - a medium level writeup of each feature,

-- and a medium number of “test narratives” for each of a medium number of features.
+- and more “test narratives” for each of more features.

 - For a Large roadmap, you get

-- a thorough writeup of details and recommendations,
+- a more thorough writeup of details and recommendations,

-- your project broken down into big chunks (probably still more and still bigger),
+- your project broken down into yet more chunks,

-- and a large number of “test narratives” for each of a large number of features.
+- and yet more “test narratives” for each of yet more features.

 The gory details are here.

-These names, narratives, and so on, will let you stick them right into your issue-tracker, so your team can get right to work on breaking them down further and implementing them… or I can do that for an extra fee (see below).
-(If you’re not already using an issue tracker, you probably need my Team Process/Tools Advice services first!)
+These names, narratives, and so on, will let you stick them right into your issue-tracker, so your team can get right to work on breaking them down further and implementing them.

 How should I decide what size I want?

 Mainly, ask yourself how much time it would take you, and how many other people, to explain it to me, at the level of detail that you want the roadmap to reflect.
-If it’s a fairly small and simple project, one hour with just us, remotely, may do.
-But if it’s big and complex, and you want it broken down in detail, you may need to talk to me in person (so we can write on whiteboards and such), with the help of a few other people, for almost a week… or more.
+If it’s a fairly small and simple project, one hour with just us may do.
+But if it’s big and complex, and you want it broken down in detail, you may need the help of some other people, for a few days or more.

 What if I want some other combination?